mukhal/deep-learning-papers-notes/papers/point-embeddings.md

 ![](https://i.imgur.com/lmR1TbG.png)

 Which shows how such embeddings are able to capture hierarchical relationships such as hypernymy: that Bach is a type of Man, or a dog is a type of Mammal, etc.
+* Impressions and interesting ideas: **
+- Incremental work over gausasian embeddings: Gaussian embeddings do not subsume points embeddings, we propose to use the generalized version of multivariate gaussian distributions i.e elliptical distributions.
+- I liked the idea of the psuedo-dot-product inspired by the polarization identity.
+-

+** Parts I don't fully understand **
+- Why would the step length be negative causing geodesicity not to hold?
+Isn't the step length always positive?
+- Haven't focues on Newton-Shulz algorithm for matrix root computation